perfact/zodbsync/benchmarks/README.md

 When `--seed-repo` is set, the synthetic dataset flags such as `--depth`, `--breadth`, `--blobs-per-folder`, `--blob-size`, and `--object-type` are ignored for seeding.

+Use `--playback-override` when the recorded repo contains objects whose types do not match the default root objects created in a fresh ZODB.
+The current `zoperepo` workload requires it.

 ## Workflow